 Corsets with Criss-Cross Straps

-Electra Designs is another favourite corsetiere who displays considerable ingenuity.
+Electra Designs is another favorite corsetiere who displays considerable ingenuity.
 Alexis explained that the custom-fit corset seen above was for a client with notable physical asymmetry.
 Masterful positioning of the piping masks scoliosis very well in a piece like this.
 She uses special flexible lacing bones that maintains a neutral posture and hugs the curve of the lower spine, while the criss-cross shoulder straps help to correct upper-spinal posture and is adjusted using buckles in the front.
 The same way that “reverse bunny ear” lacing can give more leverage while lacing down, so corsets with criss-cross straps have the leverage to gently squeeze the scapula together more easily, and straighten thoracic spine posture and open the chest.